cincheo/daquota/README.md

 > The screenshot above shows demo application that implements a simple search engine using the Metropolitan Museum public API.
 You can open and edit the application online by clicking [here](https://platform.dlite.io/?src=assets/apps/metsearch.dlite#/index).

-DLite supports local-first design by providing a server API for syncing users data and sharing data with other users (see the [collaboration API](#collaboration-api)).
+DLite supports local-first design by providing a server API for syncing users data and sharing data with other users.

 When creating a new app, a DLite programmer defines a program model using the IDE, in three main steps.